Wandering Wales

 Panoramic view from the hills

-That afternoon, we explored a few of Gower's beaches—Rhossili Bay, Three Cliffs Bay, and Port Eynon.
+That afternoon, we explored a few of Gower's beaches which were Rhossili Bay, Three Cliffs Bay, and Port Eynon.
 Each one had its own character.
-Rhossili had the long golden sands.
-Three Cliffs felt rugged and wild.
-Port Eynon was quiet, with only a handful of visitors.
+Rhossili had the long golden sands, Three Cliffs felt rugged and wild and Port Eynon was quiet, with only a handful of visitors.

-In Swansea town centre the next day, we tried different restaurants and the best was the Pizzeria Vessuo.
-Very close to the stadium.
-I had the best seafood ever.
+In Swansea town centre the next day, we tried different restaurants and the best was the Pizzeria Vessuo which was very close to the stadium.
+I had the best seafood ever and to be honest I still dream of it somedays.
 We also visited the National Waterfront Museum and learned a bit about Wales's maritime history.